 I’m having trouble connecting to the internet, what do I do?

 How will classes look during fall semester?

 CSU is offering a combination of in-person, hybrid, and online classes this semester.
-For more information and FAQs on classroom expectations and guidelines, see the “Learning and academic interactions” webpage.
+For more information on classroom expectations and guidelines, see COVID-19 webpage on classroom expectations.

 What if I don’t have a computer to access course content?

 The CSU Libraries has information on their COVID-19 resources page including how to check out loaner laptops.